canonical/cloud-init/doc/rtd/topics/datasources/ec2.rst

    Wherever dhcp4 or dhcp6 is enabled for a NIC, a dhcp route-metric will be added with the value of ``<device-number + 1> * 100`` to ensure dhcp routes on the primary NIC are preferred to any secondary NICs.
-   For example: eth0 will have a DHCP route-metric of 100, eth1 will be 200.
+   For example: the primary NIC will have a DHCP route-metric of 100, the next NIC will be 200.

 .. vi: textwidth=78